-The 26 time World Champion New York Yankees are the most famous sports franchise on the face of the planet.
+The 26-time World Champion New York Yankees are the most famous baseball franchise on the face of the planet.
 Based in the Bronx, NY, the Yankees were founded 275 away in Baltimore, Maryland, in 1901 as the Baltimore Orioles.
 They would move to New York two years later and would change their name to the New York Highlanders.
 It would take another ten years for the team to become known as the Yankees, which they have been known as ever since.

 The Early Days